Template Guided Text Generation for Task-Oriented Dialogue: Other Experiments

 \subsection{Joint Modeling}

-Domain or API specific models effectively have a higher number of parameters per API, which increases the model capacity.
-On the other hand, parameter sharing effectively increases the amount of supervision per parameter by utilizing training examples from all APIs.
-Hence, joint modeling could be beneficial in low resource settings if there is some similarity between the underlying structure.
-Furthermore, joint modeling also reduces the maintenance workload and is resource efficient.
+Joint modeling, instead of domain specific models, could be beneficial in low resource settings if there is some similarity between the underlying structure.
+Furthermore, having a single model for all domains also reduces the maintenance workload and is resource efficient.
 For NLG systems, it could also help in maintaining consistent styles across domains and APIs.

-Because of these merits, we investigate the effect of joint modeling for NLG.
-The SGD-NLG dataset, which features a variety of domains, offers an excellent testbed for such a study.
+Because of these merits, we investigate the effect of joint modeling on SGD dataset.
 We focus on the 12 domains that are present in all 3 splits - train, dev and test.
-Concretely, we train a single model on domains and compare it with individual models trained for each domain separately.
-The results are shown in Table \ref{results-joint}.
-We notice consistent improvements in both metrics across all domains.
-The largest improvement is in the Movies domain, where BLEU improves by 10 points and SER reduces from 21.06 to just 0.15.
-On an average joint modeling improves BLEU by 3 points and reduces SER from 4\% to just 0.53\%, demonstrating successful knowledge sharing across domains.
+We train a single model on all these domains and compare it with individual models trained for each domain separately.
+As shown in Table~\ref{results-joint}, joint modeling leads to a win-win situation by improving BLEU by 3.4 points and reducing SER from 4.7\% to just 1\%, while requiring fewer parameters and resources.
+For further analysis of transfer learning across domains, we refer the reader to Appendix \ref{transfer-learning}.